Quitch/GW-AI-Overhaul/README.md

 - wondible, who continues to be amazing with his JavaScript support
 - PA Inc, for including official translations for the mod
 - nemuneko, whose Unique Commander Loadouts for Galactic War are included in this mod
-- wpmarshall, for the Hive faction logo
+- wpmarshall, for the Cluster faction logo